Ali-bis/Lumina-Projector/README.md

 (Find the full BOM and pricing info in the project documentation.)

 Design Freeze Status:
 The optical design, display panel, power class, thermal strategy, and power topology are all locked in.
-No major changes are planned prior to me physically making a prototype.
+No major changes are planned prior to physical prototyping.
 Funding is strictly for buying parts and testing - I'm not going to waste it on fancy enclosures or consumer features.

 The Road Ahead